 Divorce — 10 Mistakes That Men Make

 At Barberi Law, we take an educational approach to the practice of law.
-We have placed many resources on this website that explain basic concepts of the law and provide practical tips about what to do if you have a legal problem.
+We have placed many resources on our website that explain basic concepts of the law and provide practical tips about what to do if you have a legal problem.

 In that vein, we present the following information about the mistakes that men often make before and after divorce: